 Posts by category

-This body of work references the physical absence and ill health of my mother and the garden she used to tend and it was initiated at a time when my family was trying to ensure that her home and garden were kept in a perpetual state of constancy.
+This body of work references the physical absence and ill health of my mother (after the death of my father) and the garden she used to tend and it was initiated at a time when my family was trying to ensure that her home and garden were kept in a perpetual state of constancy.

 In these images, I explore the relationship of memory, place and time using various forms of digital painting.